-810 R.20-08-022 at 16-18.
+&lt;sup>10 R.20-08-022 at 16-18.
 Resolution E-5072 required Southern California Edison Company, San Diego Gas & Electric Company, Pacific Gas and Electric Company, and Southern California Gas Company to continue providing funds for administration of the CHEEF programs and pilots as authorized in prior Commission decisions but provided CAEATFA the flexibility to shift funds from the credit enhancement pool to the REEL program budget if necessary to continue administering the program prior to another Commission decision providing additional funding.

-$[\]stackrel{911}{=}$ Attachment A of the April 1, 2021, ACR at 13.
+&lt;sup>11 Attachment A of the April 1, 2021, ACR at 13.

-1012 Ibid. at 15-16.
+&lt;sup>12 Ibid. at 15-16.
 There is one lender participating in the AMF program, but no loans have been enrolled.

-There are several additional important issues raised in the Scoping Memo, which have been allocated into Tracks 2 and 3.
-This decision focuses on the two main issues identified as Track 1 of the OIR's scope, as well as several of the additional issues raised in the April 1, 2021, ACR.
+two main issues identified as Track 1 of the OIR's scope, as well as several of the additional issues raised in the April 1, 2021, ACR.
 As stated, supra, the issues that are not raised and considered in this decision will be addressed in separate, future decisions in this OIR.

-1.1 1.2 Track 1 Issues
+1.2 Track 1 Issues

-The Track 1 Issues to be determined associated with CAEATFA's existing CHEEF programs are:
+The Track 1 Issues to be determined associated with CAEATFA's existing

+CHEEF programs are:

-- Should the California Alternative Energy and Advanced Transportation Financing Authority (CAEATFA) be authorized to extend the operating budgets for its existing California Hub for Energy Efficiency Financing (CHEEF) program to run through the 2021-2022 calendar year, or beyond?1113 - a.
+- 1. Should the California Alternative Energy and Advanced Transportation Financing Authority (CAEATFA) be authorized to extend the operating budgets for its existing California Hub for Energy Efficiency Financing (CHEEF) program to run through the 2021-2022 calendar year, or beyond? - a.
 Should CAEATFA be authorized to use the CHEEF program's operational platforms, developed with IOU ratepayer funds, to offer similar programs to non-IOU customers, such as those receiving service(s) from publicly owned utilities? - b.
 If so, what metrics, key performance indicators, and evaluation efforts should be adopted to ensure adequate tracking of IOU and non-IOU funding for CAEATFA's program infrastructure? - 2.
-Should CAEATFA be authorized to, using its already-approved budget, expand the financing options available through the Affordable Multifamily Energy Efficiency Financing Program (AMF) to offer subordinate
+Should CAEATFA be authorized to, using its alreadyapproved budget, expand the financing options available through the Affordable Multifamily Energy Efficiency Financing Program (AMF) to offer subordinate debt or

-1113 CAEATFA currently has budgetary authority to administer the CHEEF through fiscal year 2021-22.
+&lt;sup>13 CAEATFA currently has budgetary authority to administer the CHEEF through fiscal year 2021-22.
 As previously noted, Resolution E-5072 authorized the use of \$7.7 million in funds previously allocated for credit enhancement to continue operations if necessary.
 CAEATFA needs to begin its pursuit of further state budgetary authority by August 2021 to continue its current operations beyond July 2022.

-debt or engage in co-lending, with the goal of reducing interest rates for participating customers?1214
+engage in co-lending, with the goal of reducing interest rates for participating customers?

-The April 1, 2021, ACR asked specific questions of parties to inform the Commission's consideration of CAEATFA's request to continue its CHEEF programs and evaluate the costs and benefits of using non-IOU ratepayer funding to expand the programs to non-IOU customers.
+The April 1, 2021, ACR asked specific questions of parties to inform the programs and evaluate the costs and benefits of using non-IOU ratepayer funding to expand the programs to non-IOU customers.